 * AMS Accredited and AMI/USA recognized schools are waived from the requirement for a Verifier visit due to the extensive work on meeting standards that exceed those of Verification.

-At this time, Verified Montessori schools will be able to apply for an exception to the current DEL maximum group size of 20 children in early childhood classrooms.
+Verified Montessori schools will be able to apply for an exception to the current DEL maximum group size of 20 children in early childhood classrooms.
 DEL has agreed to allow Verified Montessori schools to apply to have class sizes up to 26 children, so long as the required ratios (1 adult per 10 children) and classroom space requirements (35 square feet of usable space per child) are maintained.

 Once a school has received Verification status from PNMA, they may submit a Childcare Licensing Exception Request Form to DEL to request an exception from WAC 170-295-2090 which currently stipulates a maximum group size of 20 in early childhood classrooms.
 DEL will then notify the school directly to approve or deny their request.